Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

 We then decompose

-where $A_R$ denotes the contribution from components not intersecting any $r$-boxes and $B_R$ and $C_R$ respectively denote the contributions from `small' and `large' components intersecting the boundary of some $r$-box.
-The terms `small' and `large' are defined topologically in terms of intersecting two strata at distance $a$.
-We then use quasi-association (i.e., \eqref{e:quasi-association_Gaussian} with $F$ and $G$ as the identity) to show that each of the last three terms has variance $o(R^d)$ as $R\to\infty$.
-For $A_R$ and $B_R$, this holds because the contributing components are in domains of volume $o(R^d)$ (and $\widetilde{K}$ is assumed integrable).
-For $C_R$, it follows from the fact that contributing components must be bounded but have diameter at least $a$ and this probability decays to zero (possibly very slowly) as $a\to\infty$.
+where $\Phi^{(>a)}(\Lambda_R,U_R)$ and $\Phi^{(<a)}(\Lambda_R,U_R)$ respectively denote the contributions from `large' and `small' components in $\Lambda_R$ which intersect $U_R$.
+The terms `large' and `small' are defined topologically, in terms of intersecting two strata at distance $a$.
+We then use quasi-association (i.e., \eqref{e:quasi-association_Gaussian} with $F$ and $G$ as the identity) to show that each of the last two terms has variance $o(R^d)$ as $R\to\infty$.
+For $\Phi^{(<a)}$, this holds because the contributing components are in a domain of volume $o(R^d)$ (and $\widetilde{K}$ is assumed integrable).
+For $\Phi^{(>a)}$, it follows from the fact that contributing components must be bounded but have diameter at least $a$ and this probability decays to zero (possibly very slowly) as $a\to\infty$.

 Neglecting these terms of lower order variance, this expresses $\Phi_R$ as a sum of identically distributed terms.
-We use quasi-association once more to control the correlation between these terms.
-We then use a standard Taylor expansion argument to verify convergence of the characteristic function of $\widetilde{\Phi}_R$.
-This requires two inputs: 1) convergence of $r^{-d}\Var[\Phi(\Lambda_r)]$ to a constant as $r\to\infty$ (i.e., the first part of Theorem~\ref{t:var+clt}), and 2) a bound on the third moment of $\Phi(\Lambda_r)$ which follows from a bound on the third moment of the number of critical points of $f$.

-\underline{Remaining topological limit theorems:} The quantitative CLT follows from the Berry-Ess\'een inequality, and controlling the rate of convergence of the characteristic function described above.
-In particular this requires control over the rate of convergence of the normalised variance of $\Phi(\Lambda_R)$, which makes use of the arm decay in Assumption~\ref{a:arm_decay}.

-The law of large numbers for topological functionals is proven by a version of Etemadi's argument for i.i.d.\ sequences.
-This requires a decomposition into non-negative functionals with bounded contributions, which we are unable to do for the Euler characteristic.
-The almost sure central limit theorem is proven by emulating arguments for discrete quasi-associated fields.
+Correlations between these terms can be controlled by quasi-association, and decay since the mesoscopic boxes are separated on scale $a\gg 1$.
+Altogether this yields the desired additivity statement (for bounded excursion/level-set functionals).

+\underline{Stabilisation:} In our setting, stabilisation intuitively refers to the property that for any $x\in\R^d$, the contribution to $\Phi(\Lambda_R)$ from the field on a neighbourhood of $x$ is roughly constant for all $R$ sufficiently large.
+The precise statement we need is that for a Morse function $g$ with a critical point at $x\in\R^d$, the topological derivative $d_x\Phi(\Lambda_R,g)$ converges to some constant $d_x\Phi_\infty(g)$ as $R\to\infty$.
+Applying this property to the covariance formula \eqref{e:cov_formula_lip_outline} with $D_1=D_2=\Lambda_R$ and $F=G$ as the identity, shows that the integrand is (approximately) independent of $R$, from which follows the convergence of $R^{-d}\Var[\Phi(\Lambda_R)]$ as $R\to\infty$.
+(Note that in the setting of a block sum of a discrete, quasi-associated field, this independence between the domain and the contribution of a single term to the variance is trivial.)